Lexers

 construction.

-In this example, lexer doesn't need to know what tokens are expected at the
+In this example, the lexer doesn't need to know what tokens are expected at the

 current location.
-But, sometimes we need that information to make a more
+But sometimes we need that information to make a more powerful

-powerful context aware lexing.
-To do that you can import LEXER_DEFINITION
+context-aware lexing.
+To do that, you can import the LEXER_DEFINITION

-value from the generated parser which implements LexerDefinition
+from the generated parser which implements the LexerDefinition

 method accepting the current LR state (you can find it in the

-passed in context) and resulting in a iterator of token recognizers which
+passed-in context) and resulting in an iterator of token recognizers which

-provide information of expected tokens at the location.
+provide information about expected tokens at the location.

 Each lexer accepts a vector of tokens expected at a given location.
-This vector
+These vector

 elements are actually pairs of (token_kind, finish flag)